Mark Rothko: Rising American prominence

 Rothko's first completed space was created in the Phillips Collection in Washington, D.C., following the purchase of four paintings by collector Duncan Phillips.
 Rothko's fame and wealth had substantially increased; his paintings began to sell to notable collectors, including the Rockefeller family.
 In January 1961, Rothko sat next to Joseph Kennedy at John F. Kennedy's inaugural ball.
 Later that year, a retrospective of his work was held at the Museum of Modern Art, to considerable commercial and critical success.
 In spite of this newfound fame, the art world had already turned its attention from the now passé abstract expressionists to the "next big thing", pop art, particularly the work of Warhol, Lichtenstein, and Rosenquist.

-Rothko labeled pop-art artists "charlatans and young opportunists", and wondered aloud during a 1962 exhibition of pop art, "Are the young artists plotting to kill us all?"
+Rothko called pop artists "charlatans and young opportunists", and wondered aloud during a 1962 exhibition of pop art, "Are the young artists plotting to kill us all?"
 On viewing Jasper Johns's flags, Rothko said, "We worked for years to get rid of all that."

 On August 31, 1963, Mell gave birth to a second child, Christopher.
 That autumn, Rothko signed with the Marlborough Gallery for sales of his work outside the United States.
 In New York, he continued to sell the artwork directly from his studio.

 Harvard Murals

 Rothko received a second mural commission project, this time for a room of paintings for the penthouse of Harvard University's Holyoke Center.
-He made twenty-two sketches, from which ten wall-sized paintings on canvas were painted, six were brought to Cambridge, Massachusetts, and only five were hung: a triptych on one wall and opposite two individual panels.
+He made 22 sketches, from which ten wall-sized paintings on canvas were painted, six were brought to Cambridge, Massachusetts, and only five were hung: a triptych on one wall and opposite two individual panels.
 His aim was to create an environment for a public place.
 Harvard President Nathan Pusey, following an explanation of the religious symbology of the Triptych, had the paintings hung in January 1963, and later shown at the Guggenheim.
 During installation, Rothko found the paintings to be compromised by the room's lighting.
 Despite the installation of fiberglass shades, the paintings were all removed by 1979 and, due to the fugitive nature of some of the red pigments, in particular lithol red, were placed in dark storage and displayed only periodically.
 The murals were on display from November 16, 2014, to July 26, 2015, in the newly renovated Harvard Art Museums, for which the fading of the pigments has been compensated by using an innovative color projection system to illuminate the paintings.